particle-iot/docs/src/content/reference/device-os/firmware.md

   * string: the string which will be modified - a variable of type String
   * substring1: searched for - another variable of type String (single or multi-character), char or const char (single character only)
-  * substring2: replaced with - another variable of type String (signle or multi-character), char or const char (single character only)
+  * substring2: replaced with - another variable of type String (single or multi-character), char or const char (single character only)

 Returns: None